jordandouglas/BeastMap/README.md

 ![alt text](figs/simpleIndel.png)

-4. The substitution model will be restricted to binary data models, such as the Lewis MK model from the [MM package](https://github.com/CompEvol/morph-models).
+4. In the `Site Model` tab, the indel substitution model will be restricted to binary data models, such as the Lewis MK model from the [MM package](https://github.com/CompEvol/morph-models).
+Whereas, the main character alignment (e.g. amino acids or nucleotides) will have its usual choice of substitution models.

 ![alt text](figs/LewisMK.png)